Amsterdam Itinerary: How To Spend 3 Days in Amsterdam by JetSettingFools.com

 It is easy to get overwhelmed when planning a trip to Amsterdam.
 There is so much to see and do in the city!

-As you begin to make travel plans, bookings and reservations, it is essential to stay on top of the details.
-We recommend staying organized with a travel planner – like our Printable Travel Planner!
+As you begin to make travel plans, it is essential to track the details.
+We recommend staying organized with our Printable Travel Planner!

-We have organized all our best advice for what to do in Amsterdam into a detailed 3-Day Amsterdam Itinerary.
-We include the top places to visit and Amsterdam Travel Tips, as well.
+We include the top places to visit and Amsterdam travel tips, as well.
 Fellow travelers can use our Amsterdam 3-Day Itinerary to plan their perfect vacation.

-Save, Pin or Bookmark this Amsterdam Travel Blog to plan your trip to Holland!
+Save, Pin or Bookmark our Amsterdam Travel Guide to plan your trip to Holland!

 Begin your three days in Amsterdam exploring the heart of the city.
 Set off on foot to see the historic sights, then hop aboard a boat for a canal ride.
 End your day experiencing Amsterdam’s iconic nightlife.